*Note: On day 1, you will have a free day and 1 night's accommodation in Cuzco. You will start your actual trek on day 2.

 Inclusions: Pre-Departure Briefing, 1N Cuzco.

-Day 4: Trek to Ollantaytambo & Train to Aguas Calientes (B/L/D)
+Day 4: Trek to La Playa, Transfer to Hydroelectric Station, Trek to Aguas Calientes (B/L/D)

 Day 5: Explore Machu Picchu & Return to Cuzco (B)

-We will catch one of the first buses (05:30 am) to Machu Picchu (25-minute ride) in order to appreciate the magnificent city as the mist dissipates in the early morning light.
+Catch one of the first buses (05:30 am) to Machu Picchu (25-minute ride) in order to appreciate the magnificent city in the early morning light as the mist dissipates.
 A walking tour (approximately 2 hours) is given by your guide and after this you can explore the mysterious city on your own.
-If you still have energy you can also climb the Huayna Picchu Peak (to book in advance at an extra cost).
-Take the bus back down to Aguas Calientes.
-You can visit the local marketplace next to the train station where you can shop until the train whistle blows, signaling your return to Ollantaytambo.
-From Ollantaytambo, you will take a bus back to Cuzco arriving around 20:00.
-You will be dropped off at the Plaza San Francisco.
-Please make your own way to the accommodation of your choice.
+If you still have energy you can also climb the Huayna Picchu Peak (to be booked in advance at an extra cost).
+Return to Aguas Calientes by bus.
+Take the train back to Ollantaytambo and a bus to Cuzco.
+You will be dropped off late in the day at the Plaza San Francisco.
+Upon arrival you will need to make your own way to your accommodation.

 DESCRIPTION OF MACHU PICCHU GUIDED SITE VISIT: The one and only, the most spectacular (and not to mention most popular) archaeological site in all of South America.
-Your guide will take you on a 2-hour tour of Machu Picchu walking you through the most important sites and covering the history of the place.
+Your guide will take you on a 2-hour tour of Machu Picchu walking you through the most important sites and covering the history of the place (if you haven't already heard it all during the Salkantay Trek).
 Then you will have free time to explore on your own and take pictures at your leisure.